jondavid-black/DevOpsForDefense/docs/_posts/2021-11-20-AnnounementAzure.md

 have some books to hand out, but I'd also encourage anyone to go buy your own copy.
 This is a really great book that describes a series of anti-patterns we often face in adopting DevOps practices and the patterns your teams can use to overcome pitfalls.
 [Jonathan Smart](https://youtu.be/cwbiSCgiZNA) is also a great and entertaining speaker, so check out some of his talks online if you get a chance.
 I owe another huge thanks to QTEC (Carol, Rick, Steve, and Co.) for reaching out to help our community continue to learn and grow by sponsoring this book club.
-Go check out their [web site](https://www.qtecinc.com/), and if your looking for something new you may want to talk with them about potential career opportunities.
+Go check out their [web site](https://www.qtecinc.com/), and if you're looking for something new you may want to talk with them about potential career opportunities.

 ## DevOps for Defense 4 Year Anniversary
 December marks the 4 year anniversary of our DevOps for Meetup.
 It's been so much fun to organize.
 It's also been massively rewarding to have the opportunity to meet,